makersacademy/bowling-challenge/README.md

 * Spares - user plays 2 frames, of which one is a spare
 * Strikes - user plays 2 frames, of which one is a strike
 ### TO DO - Refactoring:
+* Consider splitting Game object into several objects (Game, Frame, Roll?)
 * Remove the duplication of functionality that ends the frame (after a strike or 2nd roll)
 ### TO DO - User stories to be implemented:
 * Full game (excl.
-10th frame rules) - user plays 10 frames, including some spares, strikes and misses.
-App calculates score at end.
+10th frame rules) - user plays 10 frames, including some spares, strikes and misses -> app calculates score at end
 * Full game incl.
 10th frame rules
 ### TO DO - Functionality:
 * Create user interface